The Adventures of Robin Hood: Plot

-Having noted Robin's focus on Marian during the Sherwood banquet, the sheriff suggests hosting an archery tournament, with the Lady Marian presenting a golden arrow as the prize to entrap Robin.
-Robin enters the tournament, is recognized by his archery skill, and is captured and sentenced to be hanged.
+Having noted Robin's focus on Marian during the Sherwood banquet, the sheriff suggests hosting an archery tournament, with Marian presenting a golden arrow as the prize to entrap Robin.
+Robin enters the tournament in disguise, is recognized by his archery skill, and is captured and sentenced to be hanged.
 Marian aids Robin's Men in a scheme to save him.
-After his daring escape, he scales the palace walls to thank her, and the two pledge their love for one another.
-Marian declines Robin's marriage proposal, electing to instead remain in the castle as a spy.
+After his escape, he scales the palace walls to thank her, and the two pledge their love for one another.
+Marian declines Robin's marriage proposal, remaining in the castle as a spy.

 King Richard returns with several of his knights.
 The Bishop of the Black Canons sees through Richard's disguise and alerts John.
 John sends disgraced former knight Dickon Malbete to kill Richard, promising Dickon Robin's title and lands.
-Marian overhears and writes to Robin, but is found out by Gisbourne and sentenced to death.
+Marian overhears and writes to Robin but is found out by Gisbourne and sentenced to death.
 Her nursemaid, Bess, tells Much everything.
 He intercepts Dickon and kills him after a fight.

 Richard and his men, disguised as Norman monks, travel through Sherwood and are stopped by Robin.
-Assuring Robin they are on the king's business, Richard accepts Robin's offer of hospitality and his condemnation of the Holy Crusade, but does not reveal his identity.
+Assuring Robin they are on the king's business, Richard accepts Robin's offer of hospitality and his condemnation of the Holy Crusade but does not reveal his identity.

 Much relays Bess' news.
 Robin orders his men to find and protect Richard; now certain of Robin's loyalty, Richard reveals himself.
 Robin coerces the Bishop of the Black Canons to allow them to join his monks in disguise so they can enter Nottingham Castle.
-Once inside, Richard announces his presence, and a huge melee erupts.
+Once inside, Richard announces his presence, and a melee erupts.
 Robin kills Gisbourne after a lengthy duel, frees Marian, and prompts John's men to surrender.

-Returned to his throne, Richard banishes John, the Sheriff, and the Bishop from England "for the remainder of my lifetime."
+Returned to his throne, Richard banishes John, the Sheriff, and the Bishop from England.
 He restores Robin's rank, raising him to Baron of Locksley and Earl of Sherwood and Nottingham.
-The king also pardons Robin's men, and commands Robin to take the hand of the Lady Marian in marriage.
-As Robin exits the castle with her, he responds "May I obey all your commands with equal pleasure, sire."
+The king also pardons Robin's men and commands Robin to take the hand of the Lady Marian in marriage.